mkucmus/doc/developer/architecture/fixtures.rst

 Demo fixtures
 -------------

-The last type of fixtures is the demo.
-It loads a large amount of data to show the full potential of Open Loyalty.
+Last type of fixtures is demo.
+It loads a large amount of data to show full potential of Open Loyalty.
 So you will see a lot of customers, points, transactions and so on.
-It’s really useful when you want to present a software to your clients and you need a sample data.
+It’s really useful when you want to present a software to your clients and you need sample data.

 To load demonstration data run: